Runtime Options¶

 Common Options¶

-The Navier-Stokes HONEE app is controlled via command-line options.
+HONEE is controlled via command-line options.
 The following options are common among all problem types:

 Option |